grame-cncm/faustlibraries/doc/docs/organization.md

 It follows the semantic versioning structure: MAJOR, MINOR, PATCH.
 The MAJOR number is increased when we make incompatible changes.
 The MINOR number is increased when we add functionality in a backwards compatible manner, and the PATCH number when we make backwards compatible bug fixes.
 By looking at the generated code or the diagram of `process = vl.version;` one can see the current version of the libraries.

 ### Examples

-The `/examples` directory contains all the examples from the `/examples` folder of the Faust distribution as well as new ones.
-Most of them were updated to reflect the coding conventions described in the next section.
-Examples are organized by types in different folders.
+The Faust distribution `/examples` directory contains a lot og DSP examples.
+They are organized by types in different folders.
 The `/old` folder contains examples that are fully deprecated, probably because they were integrated to the libraries and fully rewritten (see `freeverb.dsp` for example).

 Examples using deprecated libraries were integrated to the general tree, but a warning comment was added at their beginning to point readers to the right library and function.